dusten/Sonoff_Basic_Timer/README.md

     they can be purchased for about $4 each.
 They include wifi, 120v to 5v power, a 10A relay, one button, one LED and the ability to run on mains power.

-  - For what they offer you get a lot but you need to be connected to the internet 100% of the time.
-A primary requirement was to host the server myself and if I wanted a cloud option there was one.
+  - For what they offer you get a lot, but you need to be connected to the internet 100% of the time.
+A primary requirement for me was to host the server myself and if I wanted a cloud service there was an option to connect to one.

-  - I was looking for a way to have many 10 or more timers for different things, but not have the cost of using WeMo or something along that path.
+  - I was looking for a way to have many, 10 or more, timers for different things.

   - Was there other option besides Blynk, yes but they seemed a lot more involved to get up and running.